ArcanePlugins/LevelledMobs/README.md

     A copy of the GNU General Public License is supplied in the program's source code.
 Alternatively, see <https://www.gnu.org/licenses>.

-    Additional credits - see their credited files for more info:
+    The following parts of LevelledMobs are credited towards their respective authors, and therefore, these files do not fall under LevelledMobs' license:
-    * Philipp on StackExchange (WeightedRandomContainer.java)
+     * `WeightedRandomContainer.java`, by `Philipp` on StackExchange
-    * Zombie_Striker on SpigotMC (player-head-textures.json)
+     * `player-head-textures.json`, by `Zombie_Striker` on SpigotMC
+    If an author has specified that their code utilizes a specific license, then it will be included at the top of their file(s).

 An offline copy of this license notice is saved when LevelledMobs is ran on the server, located at `/plugins/LevelledMobs/misc/license.txt`.